Scott Klososky: International Speaker and Author

 A former CEO of three successful tech startup companies and principal at consulting firm Future Point of View, Scott specializes in seeing beyond the horizon of how technology is changing the world.

-His unique perspectives on technology, business culture, and the future allow him to travel the globe as an international speaker, consultant, and author, publishing four titles to date and working with senior execs in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
+His unique perspectives on technology, business culture, and the future allow him to travel the globe as an international speaker, consultant, and author working with senior execs in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
 As a technology entrepreneur, he also continually works in the trenches of building his own companies.

 Currently Scott is developing Crowdscribed, a new publishing model for a range of publication types generated by crowdsourcing.
 Created by the crowd and for the crowd, this new model of publishing reverses the process of traditional publishing and produces titles that will guarantee readers—and revenue.